binayakbartaula11/uni-grade-system/README.md

 ---

-## Live Demonstrations 🌐
+## GradeVista Live Demonstrations 🌐

-Want to dive straight into the action?
-You can experience the live version of the React Task Tracker hosted on [Explore Demo](https://taskifyme.netlify.app/).
-Stay organized, manage your tasks, and boost your productivity with this intuitive task management app.
-How efficient can your workflow be? 🚀
+Experience **GradeVista**, a powerful grade management tool for Computer Engineering students at Pokhara University.
+Track your grades, calculate GPAs, and visualize progress with ease.
+Check it out live on [Explore Demo](https://gradevista.netlify.app/).

 ---